Artichokes with Roasted Garlic-Wine Dip

 Remove white papery skin from garlic heads (do not peel or separate the cloves).
 Wrap each head separately in foil.
 Bake at 400° for 45 minutes; cool 10 minutes.
 Separate cloves; squeeze to extract garlic pulp.
 Discard skins.

-While gariic is roasting, cut off stems of artichokes, and remove bottom leaves.
+Meanwhile, cut off stems of artichokes, and remove bottom leaves.
 Trim about 1/2 inch from tops of artichokes.
 Place artichokes, stem ends down, in a large Dutch oven filled two-thirds with water; bring to a boil.
 Cover, reduce heat, and simmer 45 minutes or until a leaf near the center of each artichoke pulls out easily.
 Remove artichokes from pan.

-Combine half of garlic pulp and wine in a small saucepan; bring to a boil.
+While artichokes are cooking, combine half of garlic pulp and wine in a small saucepan; bring to a boil.
 Cook 2 minutes.
 Add broth; cook until reduced to 1/2 cup (about 8 minutes).
 Remove from heat; stir in butter and salt.
 Pour mixture into a blender; add remaining half of garlic pulp.
 Remove center piece of blender lid (to allow steam to escape); secure blender lid on blender.
 Place a clean towel over opening in blender lid (to avoid splatters).
 Blend until smooth.
 Sprinkle dip with parsley, if desired.
 Serve dip with warm artichokes.